s-light/LEDBoard_4x4_16bit/README.md

 ## Project-Status
 - received first Batch
-- 9 PCB's assembled
+- 11 PCB's assembled
-  7 working :sun_with_face:
+  10 working :sun_with_face:
-  2 have problems:
-  - 1 has a short between VCC and GND
+  first solder board not working - has a short between VCC and GND (to be checked)
-  - at the other IC4 not working correctly - seems its a ground problem
-- all needed heavy rework: stencil has to big openings - this gives a bunch of bridges at the IC's
+- all needed heavy rework: stencil has to big openings - this gives a bunch of bridges at QFN 0,5mm Pin-Pitch IC's
 - had some problems with the first reflow oven used - you need enough heat from the bottom to solder correctly.
 - made some picture from first assembly: [gallery](./doc/gallery.md)